 - Episodes of several attacks lasting days, weeks, months or longer — some people have periods when they experience no pain

-- Constant aching, burning feeling that's less intense than the spasm-like pain
+- Constant aching, burning feeling that may occur before it evolves into the spasm-like pain of trigeminal neuralgia

 - Pain in areas supplied by the trigeminal nerve, including the cheek, jaw, teeth, gums, lips, or less often the eye and forehead